Are you a lover of longer hair lengths but feel like your hair just doesn’t grow past your shoulder length?

 How Much Time Does it Take to Grow Shoulder-Length Hair to Mid Back?

-Well, each person’s hair grows at a different pace and there are many factors that can influence the smooth growth of your hair, while there could be other factors that can inhibit the smooth hair growth process in the meantime.
+• Every person’s hair grows at a different pace and there are many factors that can influence the growth of your hair.
+These include genetics, scalp health, mechanical damage to hair, bleaching and chemical treatments, poor health, among others.

-Therefore, a year is on an average and individually the growth process could vary.
-While some people might actually be able to attain their mid-back hair length within a year, for some others it could even take 2 years or more.
+• Therefore, most might be able to attain their mid-back hair length within a year, for some people it could even take 2 years or more.

 Regular Hair Trims And Reduced Haircuts